CarbonCandor

 State Climate Programs Measure the Wrong Methane Metric

-State renewable gas mandates track production volumes, not actual methane destroyed.
-The measurement gap shapes which projects get funded and which farms get ignored.
+State renewable gas programs report fuel volumes injected, not methane destroyed.
+The gap decides which projects get funded and which farms get ignored.

 Read→